david-gimeno/LIP-RTVE/README.md

 ##### THE COMPLETE LIP-RVTE DATABASE WILL BE PUBLICLY RELEASED AS SOON AS POSSIBLE.

 Thank you.
 We apologize for the inconvenience.

+### Citation
+We are awaiting for a response from the LREC conference regarding our proposed article.

 ### References